tiagocpeixoto/factsory/README.md

 ### Object claim from Container

-- After registering a class or a creation function, it can also be claimed in two ways:
+- After registering a class or a creation function (factory method), it can also be claimed in two ways:

 1. If it is a class, it can be claimed by the `Container.I.get` method using the class name as a parameter: